gtamilse/ansible-lab/TECDEV-4500-labguide-draft-gopal-3.md

 ---

 ## 1.12 Ansible Vault
-- This topic can be skipped.
-Automation exercises do not depend on Vault.
+- This section is **optional** and can be skipped.
+Automation exercises in this lab guide do not depend on Vault.
-- Do this if you are on time.
+- Do this session if you are on time.
 You can do this later if you run out of time.
+- Ansible vault has many security features but this section will cover only the basics of encrypting and decrypting a file.

 ### Objective
-- Encrypt inventory file using Ansible Vault feature.
+- Encrypt the inventory (/etc/hosts) file using Ansible Vault, so router login data is not stored in plain text.
-- Ansible vault has many other security features.
-Here we are limiting to just one.

-### Lab Excercise
+### Lab exercise
-- Ansible files can be encrypted using Vault.
-- Let us use vault to encrypt the inventory file and later decrypt.
+- Use Ansible vault to encrypt and decrypt the inventory file.

 #### Pre-check

-- Pay attention the owner and file privilages (`-rw-r--r--`).
-Quick view.
+- Pay attention the owner and file privileges (`-rw-r--r--`).
-- Make sure the playbook runs without any errors (ok=2)
+- Make sure the playbook runs without any errors

 ```
 $ ls -l /etc/ansible/hosts